kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 3 - Award/Sprint 3 - Running a Successful Evaluation.md

 ### Negotiations and Best Value

 It is important to note that negotiations are not necessarily about obtaining the lowest possible price.
 The goal of negotiations is to achieve best value — the most advantageous offer consistent with the acquisition’s needs and evaluation factors.
-Areas under negotiation might vary considerably based on the specifics of the acquisition; in addition to price, the Government might negotiate technical requirements, schedule, contract type, or terms of a proposed contract.
+Areas under negotiation may vary considerably based on the specifics of the acquisition; in addition to price, the government may negotiate technical requirements, schedule, contract type, or terms of a proposed contract.

 **For example:**

-An agency has a requirement for a sensor that uses new, cutting-edge technology.
-The agency anticipates a high level of performance risk, so while price is an important factor, the focus of negotiations would be on technical factors and expertise.
-The negotiations may involve tradeoffs among price and reducing performance risk or achieving a higher level of performance.
+An agency requires a sensor that uses new, cutting-edge technology.
+The agency anticipates a high level of performance risk; therefore, while price is an important factor, the focus of negotiations will be on technical factors and expertise.
+The negotiations may involve tradeoffs among price, reducing performance risk, or achieving a higher level of performance.

+**A Note About Using Price Effectively in Proposal Evaluations**

+In digital service acquisitions, price should be evaluated as part of a broader assessment, not in isolation.
+The lowest price does not always represent the best value, especially when high-quality talent and iterative problem-solving are essential.
+Instead, price should serve as a check on the vendor's understanding of the work and their ability to deliver effectively.

+Best value does not mean choosing the cheapest option.
+It means selecting the proposal that offers the most advantageous balance of technical quality, delivery risk, and cost.
+Evaluators should determine whether the proposed price is realistic, considering the scope and complexity of the project.
+A price that appears unusually low may signal that the vendor lacks a clear understanding of the work or plans to staff it with underqualified personnel, which can increase risk and lead to costly rework.

+Rather than letting price drive the decision, it should be used to assess whether the vendor’s approach is credible and efficient.
+In a best-value tradeoff, the **technical rating carries more weight**, especially in digital services where outcomes are directly tied to the skill and collaboration of the delivery team. **Proposals that offer significantly better technical approaches may justify a higher cost, particularly if they reduce long-term risk or improve mission outcomes.**

+To support this, the government can use a price range in the Independent Government Cost Estimate (IGCE) that reflects market rates for experienced digital teams.
+This helps identify proposals that are either unrealistically low or disproportionately high in relation to the expected value.

 ### Applicable Requirements and Guidance